nhs-r-community/FunnelPlotR/README.md

 <br><br>

 That looks like too many outliers\!
-There is more variation in our data than we would expect, and this is referrred to as: **overdispersion**.
+There is more variation in our data than we would expect, and this is referred to as: **overdispersion**.
 So lets check for it: <br> The following ratio should be 1 if our data are conforming to Poisson distribution assumption (conditional mean = variance).
 If it is greater than 1, we have overdispersion:

 ``` r